Juozas Gabrys: Later life

+Suspicions regarding his cooperation with German and French intelligence damaged his relations with the Council of Lithuania (Taryba).
+In November 1917, at the Lithuanian conference in Bern, his activities were restricted.
+During the Paris Peace Conference in 1919, Gabrys attended as a representative of his own Swiss-Lithuanian organization, rather than as part of the official Lithuanian delegation.

+When the new Lithuanian government started at the end of 1918, Gabrys was not a political participant because of his disagreements with the government officials.
+Because of his German government contacts during World War I, he ultimately "became virtually an unperson" in Lithuanian history despite his efforts to liberate the country.

 In 1919, with the help of the French, Gabrys unsuccessfully attempted to get a Lithuanian government position.
 From that point on, he dabbled in Lithuanian politics until he retired.
 In retirement, he became a gentleman-farmer in Switzerland.
 Gabrys died on 26 July 1951 at Corsier-sur-Vevey in Switzerland.

 Works

 Gabrys is the only leading Lithuanian liberation political advocate during World War I to write his memoirs in a Western language.
 His works include: